hownowstephen/adventofcode/2020/README.md

 Sorted out how to add a new variable, I assumed the 01 in the WORKING-STORAGE section meant the second var should be 02, but it's some sort of hierachical data structuring instead. https://riptutorial.com/cobol/example/32550/sections-in-data-division

 And here's the maths https://www.techagilist.com/mainframe/cobol/intrinsic-functions-cobol-reference/

+For part two, going to structure my counters as arrays https://www.tutorialbrain.com/mainframe/cobol_arrays_internal_table/ and get all loopy up in here https://craftofcoding.wordpress.com/2018/03/15/coding-cobol-a-program-with-loops-and-an-array/

+Had to figure out some multiplication https://www.tutorialride.com/cobol/multiply-verb-in-cobol.htm

+Mostly did things right, except in trying to simplify the code I removed a block of read from the beginning, which changed the answers wildly.
+On further inspection I realised that the read loop from the sample code I pulled from loads the first line, checks for EOF and then loops and loads the second line within the loop.
+Could probably refactor to do the read at the top of the loop, but putting it back in made the solution work so I Am Out.
+Thanks for the laughs, COBOL.

+Actually ended up not being too tough of a language to work with, kind of liked some of the explicit structures.
+Docs online are kind of sparse.
+Wouldn't want to maintain a real-world system built on it.